RonDallas/DoomRPG-PandSum/README.md

 ## Manual Installing

-- GZDoom versions 4.6.0 - 4.11.3 can be used to play this mod.
+- GZDoom versions 4.6.0 - 4.10.0 can be used to play this mod.
   - **DoomRL Arsenal Extended requires GZDoom v4.8.2 or higher.**
+    - **GZDoom v4.11.0 or higher may cause odd issues with compatible mods.**

 - LZDoom v3.88b or higher.
 - Delta Touch (Android) v5.1 or higher (includes the above versions or higher).